lvaldenebro/rick-morty-character-searcher-react/README.md

 Open it and run 'npm install' in your terminal.
 Once this is done, you will have created a new_modules folder that will allow you to use the page.
 Run 'npm-start' in your terminal, this will open the page in your predetermined browser.

-This json has preinstalled everything you'll need, so will be able to run it without any issues.
+This json has defined all dependencies, so will be able to run it without any issues.

 ## Credits